AG1 Review: Does it live up to the hype?

 Does AG1 work?

 The answer to whether or not AG1 works ultimately depends on what you’re looking for.
-If you’re looking for a quick way to get a good quantity of vitamins, minerals, vegetables, herbs, and more, then it should work for most people.
+If you’re looking for a quick way to get a good quantity of vitamins, minerals, vegetable compounds, herbs, and more, then it should work for most people.

 However, other greens powders will work for that purpose, too, depending on how many inclusions you’d like there to be in your greens.
 AG1 does have more ingredients (75 total) than most competitors, so it may “work” better in the sense that you’d be consuming a higher quantity of potentially beneficial ingredients.
 But, if you’re just looking for a boost of greens in your diet, then less-expensive competitors, like Amazing Grass, should “work” just as well for that purpose.